KaviHShah/Intro-to-Python/materials/07-conditionals-and-loops-in-python.md

 ## Summary

-Python has many ways to work with conditions.
+Python has many ways to work with conditions and loops.
-It is key for these to be written concisely, while catching exceptions and edge cases and dealing with errors.
+It is key for these statements to be written concisely, while catching edge cases and dealing with errors.

 ::: {.callout-tip}
 #### Key Points

-By this point you should be:
+By this point you should be comfortable with:
-- comfortable with `if`, `elif`, `else`
+- `if`, `elif`, `else` statements
-- `match` statements
+- `match` , `case` statements
 - `for` loops with `range() len() enumerate()
-- working with different composite data types
+- Working with different composite data types
-- `try` `except`
+- `try` and `except` for error handling
-- while loops
+- `while` loops

 :::